awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 ## Example: Query Using the Table\.Query Method<a name="QueryMidLevelDotNetExampleTableQuery"></a>

-The following C\# code example uses the `Table.Query` method to execute the following sample queries\.
+The following C\# code example uses the `Table.Query` method to run the following sample queries\.
-+ The following queries are executed against the `Reply` table\.
++ The following queries are run against the `Reply` table\.
   + Find forum thread replies that were posted in the last 15 days\.

-    This query is executed twice\.
+    This query is run twice\.
 In the first `Table.Query` call, the example provides only the required query parameters\.
 In the second `Table.Query` call, you provide optional query parameters to request a strongly consistent read and a list of attributes to retrieve\.
   + Find forum thread replies posted during a period of time\.

     This query uses the `Between` query operator to find replies posted in between two dates\.
 + Get a product from the `ProductCatalog` table\.

   Because the `ProductCatalog` table has a primary key that is only a partition key, you can only get items; you cannot query the table\.
 The example retrieves a specific product item using the item `Id`\.

 **Example**